Self Assessment Deadline January 2026: What You Need to Know

 Keep Records

-Maintain tax records for at least 5 years (6 years for self-employed).
+Maintain tax records for at least 5 years after the 31 January deadline.

-HMRC can enquire into your return for up to 4 years (longer if they suspect fraud).
+HMRC can enquire into your return for several years (longer in cases of careless or deliberate errors).

 Set Calendar Reminders